 Ηegumen / Abbot

-Saint Simon of Volomsk, in the world Simeon Mikhailovich, was born in 1586 in the family of a peasant.
-In 1607, during the Time of Troubles, he left Moscow and went north, where, seeking solitude, he visited the Solovetsky Monastery.
-Here he learned to read and sing church hymns, but desiring a more secluded life, he moved to a desert monastery on the Black Mountain.
+Saint Simon of Volomsk (Symeon Mikhailovich) was born in 1586 into a peasant family.
+In 1607, during the Time of Troubles, he left Moscow and travelled to the north.
+Seeking a life of solitude and prayer, he visited the Solovetsky Monastery, where he learned to read and chant.
+However, desiring a life of strict asceticism, he settled in a remote monastic hermitage in the mountains.

-In 1613, after receiving the blessing of the abbot, he founded a monastery in a remote place in the Volomsk forest, where he built a church in honor of the Elevation of the Cross of the Lord.
-Despite persecution from the local inhabitants, he continued his monastic life, attracting disciples and strengthening the monastery.
+In 1613, having received the blessing of the abbot, he founded a new monastery in a secluded area of the Volomsk forest.
+There he built a church dedicated to the Exaltation of the Precious and Life-Giving Cross.
+Despite the persecution and hostility he endured from local inhabitants, he continued his monastic life, attracting disciples and strengthening the faith of his brotherhood.

-On July 12, 1641, when most of the monks were absent, he was killed by three villains who demanded a land grant from him.
-The saint, praying before an icon, was brutally tortured and killed.
-His body remained incorrupt for several days, and after the return of the brethren, it was buried with honor.
+On July 12, 1641, while most of the monks were away from the monastery, the saint was murdered by three criminals.
+As he prayed before an icon, he was brutally beaten, tortured, and ultimately put to death.
+His body remained incorrupt for several days until, upon the return of the brethren, it was buried with great honour.